Mint Search browser hijacker removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-A couple of examples of other apps like Mint Search are Mongo Search, Mazy Search and CapitaSearch.
-These apps are designed to promote address of some fake search engine by changing browser's settings and add the "Managed by your organization" to Chrome browsers.
-Also, it is common that browser hijackers are designed to operate as information tracking tools.
-To sum up, these apps are designed only to generate revenue to developers and do not deliver any value for to users.
+Some examples of other apps similar to Mint Search include Mongo Search, Mazy Search and CapitaSearch.
+These apps promote fake search engines by changing browser settings and adding "Managed by your organization" to Chrome browsers.
+Browser hijackers often track information.
+In summary, these apps are designed only to generate revenue for the developers and deliver no real value for regular users.

 How did Mint Search install on my computer?

-Research shows that Mint Search is distributed through a software 'cracking' tool which supposed to activate Adobe Photoshop.
-It is worthwhile to mention that it is not legal to bypass activation of licensed software with programs of this type and they can be used to distribute not only PUAs but also ransomware, Trojans or other malware.
-Also, users often download and/or install potentially unwanted apps together with programs that have them included in their setups as additional offers.
+Research shows that Mint Search is distributed through a software 'cracking' tool designed to activate Adobe Photoshop.
+Note that it is illegal to bypass activation of licensed software with programs of this type, and they can be used to distribute PUAs, ransomware, Trojans and other malware.
+People often download and install potentially unwanted apps together with other software (PUAs are included into the set-ups as 'additional offers').
 This distribution method is called "bundling".
-As a rule, offers to download and/or install additionally included apps can be declined through setup's "Advanced", "Custom", "Manual" or some other settings.
-Although, not all users check those settings.
-When they leave them unchanged, they allow for included PUAs to be downloaded and/or installed alongside with software that they downloaded and/or installed intentionally.
-In some cases such downloads and/or installations can be caused through deceptive ads.
-However, happens only when users click those ads and they are designed to execute certain scripts.
+Generally, offers to download or install additionally-included apps can be declined through "Advanced", "Custom", "Manual" or other settings.
+Many user fail to check and change these settings, thereby allowing PUAs to infiltrate.
+In some cases, rogue downloads and/or installations are caused through deceptive ads that execute certain scripts (but only if the ads are clicked).

-It is not recommended to download (or install) software through third party downloaders (or installers), eMule, torrent clients and other Peer-to-Peer networks, unofficial websites, etc. Files and programs should be downloaded only from official, trustworthy websites and via direct links.
-When a download and/or installation setup contains settings like "Advanced", "Custom", then it should be checked for offers to download and/or install unwanted software.
-Advertisements that appear on untrustworthy pages should not be trusted - they often open other untrustworthy websites or sometimes even cause downloads, installations of unwanted apps.
-If some suspicious, unwanted, unknown extension, plug-in or add-on is installed on a web browser, then it should be uninstalled as soon as possible.
+Do not download or install software through third party downloaders/installers, eMule, torrent clients and other Peer-to-Peer networks, unofficial websites, etc. Files and programs should be downloaded only from official, trustworthy websites and via direct links.
+Check all settings such as "Advanced" and "Custom" and decline offers to download or install unwanted software.
+Do not click advertisements that appear on untrusted pages, since they can open other untrusted websites or even cause download/installation of unwanted apps.
+Remove all suspicious, unwanted/unknown extensions, plug-ins and add-ons from the browser immediately.
 The same applies to software of this kind that is installed on the operating system.
 If your computer is already infected with Mint Search, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

-Notification saying that Mint Search can read and change certain data:
+Notification stating that Mint Search can read and change certain data: